 Family Information for Commencement

-Dear Parents and Families of the Class of 2019,
+Dear Parents and Guests of the Class of 2020,

-On Saturday, May 18, 2019, Fredonia's Commencement will celebrate a new phase in the lives of the students we honor.
+On Saturday, May 16, 2020, Fredonia's Commencement will celebrate a new phase in the lives of the students we honor.
 There is a special place for you as well.
-Your support and encouragement, expressed in so many ways, are essential to graduates' success.
+Your support and encouragement, expressed in so many ways, are essential to you graduate's success.

-Commencement ceremonies will take place in the arena portion of Steele Hall.
+Commencement ceremonies will take place in the Steele Hall Fieldhouse.
 Bachelor's, master's, and advanced certificate candidates/graduates will be included in each ceremony.
-Follow this link, which will provide information on which ceremony your graduate will be attending, either morning and afternoon.
-Students will graduate at either 10 a.m. or 3 p.m., according to their primary major/program.
+This link provides information on which ceremony you will attend.
+Students will graduate at either 10:00 a.m. or 3:00 p.m., according to their primary major/program.

 Please discuss with your graduate two important matters that will contribute to making this a great day for everyone.
-The consumption of alcohol in the arena is neither acceptable nor condoned, and university policy on alcohol consumption will be strictly enforced.
-Also, please plan your post-Commencement activities so all members of your party can remain in the Steele Hall arena until the ceremony concludes.
+The consumption of alcohol in the Steele Hall Fieldhouse is neither acceptable nor condoned, and University policy on alcohol consumption will be strictly enforced.
+Also, please plan your post-Commencement activities so all members of your party can remain in the Steele Hall Fieldhouse until the ceremony concludes.

 A professional photographer will take a picture of each graduate shaking hands with the President.
 Students will be notified by Island Photography when photos are available; of course, there is no obligation to purchase a photo.
 For those family and friends who cannot attend, the event will be live streamed so that all may see their loved ones graduate.
-Following the ceremony, you are encouraged to celebrate at a reception in the Dods Hall grove honoring the Class of 2019.
-The rain location for the reception is the Williams Center.
+Following the ceremony, you are encouraged to celebrate at a reception in the Williams Center Multipurpose Room honoring the Class of 2020.

-- Ticket distribution begins on Wednesday, April 24, and continues until Friday, May 10.
+- Ticket distribution begins on Wednesday, April 22, and continues until Friday, May 8.
 Only students are eligible to pick up tickets, not family members.
-It is anticipated that graduates will be able to receive at least four tickets to the Steele Hall arena.
-The number of tickets available will be based on the legal and safe seating capacity for the arena, and the university reserves the right to limit the number of tickets distributed for each ceremony.
-When the student picks up his/her tickets, there will also be a sign-up sheet to request additional tickets to the arena.
-Students will be contacted after May 10 by Commencement Chair Michael Lemieux if extra tickets are available, with instructions for picking them up at the Williams Center by Friday, May 17.
-Two extra tickets, for viewing live video of the ceremony in the Steele Hall ice rink, may be requested at the same time on a first-come, first-served basis, until seating capacity has been reached.
-Graduates may only obtain tickets; they will not be given to family members.
+Graduates will receive up to 4 tickets to the ceremony.
+When a student fills out their Commencement Participation Form through Your Connection, they will be able to request up to 4 additional tickets to the ceremony.
+The number of tickets available will be based on the legal and safe seating capacity for the venue.
+The University reserves the right to limit the number of tickets distributed for each ceremony.
+Students will be contacted after May 8 by Commencement Co-chair Raleigh Hawk if extra tickets are available, with instructions for picking them up at the Fredonia Campus Ticket Office in the Williams Center by Friday, May 15.
+Only graduates may pick up tickets; they will not be given to family members.

-- Tickets are color-coded for each ceremony, read further on this web page for the university's Ticket Policy.
-It is your responsibility to verify with your graduate his/her assigned ceremony.
-Tickets will be (arena) and (video venue) for the morning ceremony, and (arena) and (video venue) for the afternoon.
+- Tickets are color-coded for each ceremony, read further on this web page for the University's Ticket Policy.
+It is your responsibility to verify with your graduate their assigned ceremony.
+Tickets will be Purple for the morning ceremony, and Brown for the afternoon.
 We will not honor tickets at the door that are not color-coded for the appropriate ceremony.

-- Commencement seating is general admission bleacher seating (no back to the seat) with the exception of a limited amount of Special Needs (Handicapped) seating.
-Needing a seat with a back is a Special Need.
-Special Needs also includes visual and hearing impaired guests.
+- Commencement seating is general admission bleacher seating (no back support) with the exception of a limited number of special needs seating.
+Special needs includes visual and hearing impaired guests.
 Accommodations are available on a first-come, first-served basis.
-Please plan to arrive early in order to secure Special Needs seating.
-Only one family member (or attendant) will be permitted to accompany the person in the Special Needs seating section, the rest must sit in general seating.
-Please refer to the section, "Information Regarding Special Needs (Handicapped) Seating" on this web page for additional information.
+Please plan to arrive early in order to secure special needs seating.
+Only one family member (or attendant) will be permitted to accompany the person in the special needs seating section, the rest must sit in general seating.
+Please refer to the section, "Information Regarding Special Needs Seating" on this web page for additional information.

-- The afternoon ceremony will begin promptly at 3 p.m.
-We ask that families attending the morning ceremony vacate the arena as soon as possible at the conclusion of the ceremony so that we may prepare the arena for the afternoon.
+- The afternoon ceremony will begin promptly at 3:00 p.m.
+We ask that families attending the morning ceremony vacate the venue immediately after the ceremony, so that we may prepare the venue for the afternoon ceremony.

-- Only certified service animals are permitted in the building.
-No family pets are allowed.
+- Only certified service animals are permitted into the ceremony.